LexiFi/landmarks-starter/README.md

 The contexts are configured in the `dune-workspace` file.

-For instance, the following commands will execute `test.exe` in the build context `profile` and `profile-auto`.
+For instance, the following commands will execute `test.exe` in the build context `profiling` and `profiling-auto`.

 ```
-dune exec --context profile ./test.exe
+dune exec --context profiling ./test.exe
-dune exec --context profile-auto ./test.exe
+dune exec --context profiling-auto ./test.exe
 ```